-What we have is once again is another example of how Christian prophecy students can't seem to resist taking something from Scripture and combining it with something extrabiblical they subjectively and/or arbitrarily view as significant.
+What we have, once again, is yet another example of how Christian prophecy thinkers can't seem to resist taking something from Scripture and combining it with something extra-biblical they subjectively and/or arbitrarily view as rare or significant.
 A Jewish holiday.
 A (brief) historical pattern of economic downturns.
-A rare conjunction.
+A (not so) "rare" conjunction.
 Or three more blood moons. =)

-Therefore, this Sept 2017 "sign" only tells me that the speculation engine of Christianity is still alive and well.
-In fact, as someone who has been interested in prophecy since before the Internet broke out in 1995, I can tell you that speculation is increasing.
-More theories catch on, spread and worry people than ever before.
-(September 2015 saw two different biblical prophecy theories converge, a first in my recollection.)
+Therefore, what this Sept 2017 "sign" tells us is that "the time is near!"
+(Lk 21:8) Christian speculation engine is still alive and well.
+The failed blood moon speculation just two years earlier is ignored.
+In fact, as someone who has been interested in prophecy since before the Internet broke out in 1995, I am a witness to that speculation increasing.
+More theories catch on, spread and worry people than ever before thanks to social media and YouTube.
+(September 2015 even saw two different biblical prophecy theories converge, a first in my recollection.)

 Oh, and by the way, several people have mentioned a fear of dismissing rapture dates, citing the Parable of the Ten Virgins and the desire to have "oil in their lamps" when the time came.
-However, as this article on the Ten Virgin Parable shows, it has nothing to do with being ready by being open minded to prophecy date setting!
+However, as this article on the Ten Virgin Parable shows, it has nothing to do with being ready by being open minded to prophecy theory inventions!

 Now, if you want to know what Revelation is really predicting through the woman, see my article on the 144,000 and the Woman.